-Communicating requirements visually is a very effective way of communicating with stakeholders.
+Communicating requirements visually is a very effective way of interacting with stakeholders.
 However, if you’re not a designer, creating beautiful visual diagrams, charts, plans, and maps can seem like a challenge.
 Luckily, we have tools like Lucidchart, that make it simple to communicate with stakeholders using easy-to-use tools and pre-designed templates.

 Unlike Microsoft Visio, Lucidchart is a browser-based application, although you can download a mobile version and install it on your Android or iOS device.
 Because the app resides in the cloud, you can access it from anywhere at any time and from any device.